Mickey Mouse: Black and white films (1929–1935)

+In 1930's The Chain Gang, Mickey plays the role of a prisoner attempting to escape confinement.
+Morally-dubious roles such as this would quickly become impossible due to the character gaining an image as a role model for children.

 About this time, story artists at Disney were finding it increasingly difficult to write material for Mickey.
 As he had developed into a role model for children, they were limited in the types of gags they could present.
 This led to Mickey taking more of a secondary role in some of his next films, allowing for more emphasis on other characters.
 In Orphan's Benefit (1934), Mickey first appeared with Donald Duck who had been introduced earlier that year in the Silly Symphony series.
 The tempestuous duck would provide Disney with seemingly endless story ideas and would remain a recurring character in Mickey's cartoons.